Our Location

 When it comes time to care for your Madonna lilies, there are some simple steps you should take to ensure they thrive: Water regularly during dry periods; fertilize every few weeks during spring and summer; remove spent blooms promptly; prune back foliage after flowering has finished; mulch around the base of the plant in late fall or early winter; protect from frost by covering with burlap or plastic sheeting if necessary.

-These stunning white blooms appear between June and August depending on where you live, making them perfect for adding color to your garden throughout the summer months.
+Depending on where you live, these stunning white blooms appear between June and August, making them perfect for adding color to your garden throughout the summer months.
 Their trumpet-shaped petals make them stand out amongst other varieties of lilies, while their strong stems help keep them upright even through windy days.
-Plus, they attract butterflies which adds even more beauty to your outdoor space.
+Plus, they attract butterflies, adding even more beauty to your outdoor space.

 The botanical species for the Madonna lily is Lilium candidum.

 One of the most striking features of leopard lilies is their height.
 When in full bloom, these plants can reach up to 6-8 feet tall, making them a dramatic addition to any garden.
-The petals of the flowers are a vibrant red-orange color, with dark brown spots that give the flowers their distinctive leopard-like appearance.
-The shape of the flowers is a Turk’s-cap shape which adds to the striking appearance of the plant.
+The petals of the flowers are a vibrant orange-yellow color, with dark brown spots that give the flowers their distinctive leopard-like appearance.
+The shape of the flowers is a Turk’s cap shape, which adds to the striking appearance of the plant.

-Leopard lilies typically bloom in July, which makes them a great addition to a summer garden.
-They prefer well-drained soil and full sun to partial shade, making them well suited to a variety of growing conditions.
+Leopard lilies typically bloom in July, making them a great summer garden addition.
+They prefer well-drained soil and full sun to partial shade, making them well-suited to a variety of growing conditions.
 They are also relatively low maintenance, requiring only occasional watering and fertilizing.

 The flowers have an unmistakable look, with their long stems, large curled blooms, and attractive spotted petals.
 The colors range from white to pinkish-purple or even deep purple.
 They also feature yellow stamens in the center of each bloom.